Security Assertion Markup Language (SAML 2.0) is a web security standard for logging users into applications.

 This enables "single sign-on", which allows users to access multiple applications or websites via a single authentication source.
 This is perfect for large organizations with enhanced security or user provisioning requirements.

 Enterprise customers can enable SAML 2.0 SSO for all managed domains in their Organization.

-To enable SSO, you will first need to transition your Organization off of Google Drive (Coda's current default file system implementation).
+To enable SSO, you will first need to transition your Organization off of Google Drive if it is currently connected.
 Contact support to discuss details and kick this process off.

 Coda currently supports SAML SSO via Okta and Microsoft Azure Active Directory , though our implementation is generic and will probably support other providers as well.
 For more information on setting up SSO with these identity providers, follow the links below: